Landscape Architect Certificate, Diploma and Certification Programs

 Landscape architects held about 21,600 jobs in the United States in 2010, according to the U.S. Bureau of Labor Statistics.
 Of these, about 24% were self-employed, while about 47% worked for architecture or engineering firms.
 Jobs for landscape architects are expected to increase by about 16% between 2010 and 2020, which is as fast as the national average.
 This increase is due to the growing demand for aesthetically pleasing outdoor spaces in urban areas.
 The median wages for landscape architects in 2012 were about $64,180 per year, according to the BLS.

-Nearly all 50 states require that landscape architects gain licensure or professional certification before being allowed to practice their craft.
+Nearly every state requires that landscape architects gain licensure or professional certification before being allowed to practice their craft.
 In order to achieve licensure, individuals must take the Landscape Architect Registration Examination (LARE), which is offered by the Council of Landscape Architectural Registration Boards.
 The examination consists of a multiple choice section and a portion focusing on graphics.
 Most states require that individuals earn a degree in landscape architecture and work under a licensed landscape architect for 1-4 years before being allowed to sit for the LARE.

 Related to Landscape Architecture Diploma